shr3yaa/b3ats/README.md

 B3ats is a music mobile app for music lovers likes a simple and straightforward design layout, and love to play their favourite songs.

-It is built on Android Studio using Java and integrated with mySQL databse.
+It is built on Android Studio using Java and is integrated with mySQL databse.
 I worked on this Year 1 project in 2019.

 ## Features
 1. Sign up and login